aanand/transformers-talk/one/01_slide.md

 # What is this? #

 !SLIDE
-# It’s a generalised framework for composing operations. #
+# A generalised framework for composing operations. #

 !SLIDE
 .notes We have all these different ways of composing operations.
 All these different definitions of a left-pointing arrow.
 And really, a better name for Sequence would be...